-The core regulatory network of targets identified by Groucho occupancy is somewhat larger and encompasses additional regulatory hubs (Fig. 2-27B).
-These hubs primarily correspond to components of multiple signaling pathway, including Decapentaplegic (dpp), Wingless (wg), and Ras/MAPK (Egfr and aop).
+The core regulatory network of targets identified by Groucho occupancy score is somewhat larger and encompasses additional regulatory hubs (Fig. 2-27B).
+These hubs primarily correspond to components of multiple signaling pathways, including Decapentaplegic (dpp), Wingless (wg), and Ras/MAPK (Egfr and aop).
 Pannier (pnr) is a transcription factor activated by Dpp signaling and involved in dorsoventral patterning and cardiogenesis {Herranz, 2001 #3184}.
 Groucho is recruited to Tinman, a Pannier-interacting protein, to regulate cardiac gene expression {Choi, 1999 #3186}.
 The association and regulation of multiple Pannier target genes by Groucho may represent a significant contribution by Groucho to cardiac development.

 Discussion

 In our current study, we have identified thousands of novel Groucho-recruitment sites throughout the Drosophila genome.
-The majority of these sites are present during only one of the three timepoints analyzed, supporting the conclusion that the majority of these sites are actively participating in developmental gene regulation.
-The small carry-over of Gro biding from the 1.5 – 4 hr to 4 – 6.5 hr stages represents a widespread shift in Gro occupancy, consistent with the changing roles of Gro throughout development, as the availability of sequence-specific transcription factors changes across the embryo.
+The majority of these sites are detected in a single developmental window, indicating that Gro is often transiently recruited to facilitate repression.
+This effect is stronger at the earliest stages of development, in which only a small percentage of Gro binding sites are preserved between the 1.5 – 4 and 4 – 6.5 hr stages.
+These widespread changes in Gro occupancy are indicative of the changing roles of Gro throughout development, as the shifting availability of sequence-specific transcription factors modulates Gro recruitment to chromatin.
+Many of these sites correspond to regions of high chromatin accessibility and are occupied by several additional transcription factors.